carrievo/reading-notes/index.md

 ## Hi, my name is Carrie :)
 [Link to my Grithub portfolio](https://carrievo.github.io/reading-notes/)

 My background is data source and mortgage.
-I'm working on a MacOS Big Sur Version 11.4.
 When I grow up I want to become a Software Developer, so I'm super excited to start this coding journey and to transition into a new career!

 ### What is this?
 This is my reading notes repository.